webDva/matrixmul/README.md

-# matrixmul

-🚧 under construction (in early development) 🚧

-## What is matrixmul?
+# What is *matrixmul*?

 I'm creating a portable C matrix multiplication library as a precursor for a portable neural network library that can fit on microcontrollers for embedded devices, hence portable.
-That means that I will adhere to standard C as much as possible, neglecting to use system calls that wouldn't facilitate portability across the myriad of microcontrollers.
-I'll also endeavor to be careful about my underlying assumptions.
+That means that this library will adhere to standard C as much as possible, neglecting to use system calls that wouldn't facilitate portability across the myriad of microcontrollers, being careful with its underlying assumptions.

+As this software is being made for microcontrollers, with matrices so small and possibly few, performance speed-wise is inconsequential.
+This library instead focuses on being simple to use and integrate into a project that involves microcontrollers.

 # Documentation